Switch version tested

-Gameplay is extremely tedious and shallow there isn’t a lot to keep you interested past the jump scares, unlike the excellent Amnesia or Penumbra.
-Both of which are great examples of the genre and both help you along with the story by showing you how and where to go, in a fashion.
-In Agony to discover where you are going next, you use a guideline of sorts but the problem is it takes you to the main objective without providing any explanation of what you need to do next.
-The signposting for key events and item collection often just ends in guesswork.
-Everything in the world seems overly sparse and the placement of penis’s and breasts are very prominent, although they haven’t done a good job of modelling the figures.
-The females have been given completely smooth crotch areas with no noticeable features and nipples like Barbie dolls, while in contrast, the male genitals look like they have had a lot of time spent on them.
-They are at the forefront of the visual in the first hours of the game.
-The sound effects and music are incidental and not that noticeable either.
+As previously mentioned the gameplay is extremely generic, it’s shallow and becomes tedious.
+There isn’t a lot to keep you interested past the odd jump scare unlike in the excellent Amnesia or Penumbra that sit in the same genre.
+Both of which are great examples that help you along by clearly showing how to progress the story.
+In Agony to discover where you are going there is a rough guideline but the problem is no explanation or context is provided.
+The signposting for key events and item collection often ends in a lot of guesswork.
+Everything in the world seems overly sparse and the placement of genitals is very prominent, although they haven’t done a good job of modelling the figures.
+Females have been given completely smooth pubic areas with no noticeable features and nipples like Barbie dolls, while in contrast, the male genitals are overly detailed.
+All are at the forefront of the visual in the first hours of the game and take some getting used too.
+The sound effects and music are bland and not memorable.

-This is one of the hardest scores I have ever had to give, I wanted to like Agony but it was so painful to play that after finishing the Switch version I just couldn’t bring myself to fully go through the PC version again.
-The points that I am giving are solely based on the depiction of the levels of Hell, and while not as good as something like Dante’s Inferno, it is still atmospheric and horrible.
-It’s a shame that Agony can’t be recommended, there’s certainly potential but it’s simply not fun to play and the glitches will frustrate you.
+Agony is one of the hardest scores given, I wanted to like the game but it was agony to play from start to finish because of the issues mentioned.
+The game excels with its depiction of hell, and while not as good as something like Dante’s Inferno, it is atmospheric and horrible.
+It’s a shame that Agony can’t be recommended, it showed a lot of potential but at the end of the day, it is simply not fun to play.

 TBG Score: 3/10